 |Surgical Technology||March 1||Fall||ATI-TEAS|

 |Therapeutic Massage||March 1||Fall||None|

 |(see program descriptions for details)||(see Testing section)|

-Applicants should meet with assigned advisor prior to deadline.
+Applicants should meet with their assigned advisor prior to the deadline.